 So.
 Thank you for reading this, for helping me feel less alone in the fight.
 I want to close by saying publicly, to Tuesday, to myself, and to all the human rights activists out there: I am not sorry you rock.
 I am not sorry we rock.
 And please: ROCK ON!

-— Erin J. Walter is a mother of two, Northwestern journalism grad, and former newspaper reporter living in Austin, Texas, where she serves on the board of the Texas After Violence Project and Girls Rock Camp Austin.
-The former literacy director of Chicago’s Open Books, Erin co-runs a local preschool co-op and directs the Young Writers Workshop—bringing renowned authors, songwriters and more to work with kids at the public, neighborhood elementary school where she and Tuesday Cain both attended as children.
+— Freelance writer Erin J. Walter is a mother of two, Northwestern journalism grad, and former full-time newspaper reporter living in Austin, Texas, where she serves on the board of the Texas After Violence Project and Girls Rock Camp Austin.
+The first literacy director of Chicago’s Open Books, Erin directs the Young Writers Workshop—bringing renowned authors, songwriters and more to work with kids at the public, neighborhood elementary school where she and Tuesday Cain both attended as children.

 If this post meant something to you, please share it and let the author know.
 You can follow Erin on Twitter @erinjwalter